Obsidian-StudiosInc/solitaire/README.md

 displays, phones without menu buttons, and keep it in sync with current Android version.

+Initial work has been done to replace low resolution bitmaps with draw graphics based on screen and card size.
+All suits and card values have been replaced with drawn graphics and text.
+The face cards will remain low resolution bitmaps for now but do scale.
+Work is still being done to dial in the scaling of cards, and adjusting suit and font sizes based on screen size.

 This is a very early fork, contributions are welcome!

 ## Build Instructions